SoftUni/Programming-Basics-Book-Python-EN/chapter-10-functions.md

 Define and implement the four given functions.

 In the function **`read_and_process_message()`** the type of the message is read from the console and depending on the type of the message, the remaining elements are also read, which can appear on either one, two or three consecutive lines, depending on the type of the message.
-Next, the required method is called to execute the printing of the message.
+Next, the required function is called to execute the printing of the message.

 #### Testing in The Judge System

 Test your solution here: [https://judge.softuni.org/Contests/Practice/Index/1063#12](https://judge.softuni.org/Contests/Practice/Index/1063#12).

-### Numbers to words
+### Problem: \* Numbers to Words

 Write a function **`letterize(number)`**, which reads an integer and translates it into words using the following requirements:
 * Print each word on the same line (including minus sign if applicable) as shown in the output.